JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-discover-project.md

 source sets, such as `jvmTest`, are used to write platform-specific tests, for example, JVM-specific tests or tests that need JVM APIs.

+Main source sets are compiled before test source sets.
+So dependencies of a test source set can be different from dependencies of the corresponding main source set (for example, using a different version of the same library).

 Besides having a source set to write your common test, you also need a multiplatform testing framework.
 Kotlin provides a default [`kotlin.test`](https://kotlinlang.org/api/latest/kotlin.test) library that comes with the `@kotlin.Test` annotation and various assertion methods like `assertEquals` and `assertTrue`.